CDAT/cdat/Packages/vcs/docs/user-guide.rst

 While there are many ways a user can install vcs, installation using conda is preferred for the end user.
 To install just vcs or uvcdat, make sure that anaconda or miniconda is installed and in path of your shell.
 Information on how to install conda can be found `here <https://www.continuum.io>`_.
-Very conda is available on the shell using the following command ::
+Verify conda is available on the shell using the following command ::

     conda --help